 4. Burying your popular pages

 Your calendar, directory, and teacher pages are accessed time and time again, so make these easy to find from your main navigation.
-There may be other pages too (e.g., athletics, lunch menu) that are common go-to pages and you should be featured prominently.
+There may be other pages too (e.g., athletics, lunch menu) that are common go-to pages and should be featured prominently.
 See our Google analytics article, which outlines on-page analytics to help determine what pages are actually being read and how often.

 5. The dreaded PDF calendar